RI-imaging/ODTbrain/README.rst

 Documentation
 -------------

-The documentation, including the reference and examples, is available `here <http://RI-imaging.github.io/ODTbrain/>`__.
+The documentation, including the reference and examples, is available on `readthedocs.io <https://odtbrain.readthedocs.io/en/stable/>`__.

 Installation